weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

 }
 ```

-If a collection has multiple vectors, use the `_additional {vectors {name}}` field to specify the search vector in the query.
+If a collection has multiple vectors, use the `_additional {vectors {name}}` field in the query to specify the vector that you want to search.

 These examples show GraphQL queries: